William-King977/eng84_docker_containerisation_task/README.md

 # Docker Containerisation Task
 1. Build a Docker image of your Python plane project with a Dockerfile
-2. Create a Webhook on Docker Hub to send a notification to Shahrukh's email and yourself once the new image is pushed to your Docker Hub
+2. Create a webhook on Docker Hub to send a notification to Shahrukh's email and yourself once the new image is pushed to your Docker Hub
 3. Push it to Docker Hub
 4. Share your Docker Hub image name and *this* repository
 5. Create a video for this task with a demo

 ## Containerising the Plane Project
-It's highly recommended to do all the containerisation steps manually first, to ensure it's actually working.
-If you run into any problems with running the Python image or Plane Project, look at **Additional Notes**.
+It's highly recommended to do all the containerisation steps manually first, to ensure that it's actually working.
+If you run into any problems with running the Python image or Plane Project, see **Additional Notes**.

 ### Step 1: Modify the Dockerfile
 * In this task, we'll containerise a [Python Plane Project](https://github.com/conjectures/eng84-airport-project)
 * Clone the Plane Project repository
 * Create a `Dockerfile` in the same directory with the following contents:
   ```
-  # Using Django official image
+  # Using Python official image
-  FROM python
+  FROM python:3.7

   # Optional, but a good practice
   LABEL MAINTAINER = kingbigw